CodeLipi/Tutorial/PythonProgram/CoreTutorial/Readme.md

 Comprehesion
 ------------------------

-- Comprehension works on tuple, list, set and dict.
-(Do google for this)
+- Comprehension works on list, set and dict.
+(Do google for this) but not on tuple because its changed to generators
 ```py
 l = []
 for x in range(1,11)